Shanny254/AI-Tools-and-Applications/README.md

-# AI Tools and Applications Assignment
+# AI Tools and Applications

 ## Project Title: Mastering the AI Toolkit – Real-World Implementation using Scikit-learn, TensorFlow, and spaCy